-Amidst the Chiltern Hills, High Wycombe is that sweet spot between town and city, with market days supplementing its shopping centre.
+Amidst the Chiltern Hills, High Wycombe is that sweet spot between town and city, with market days, a shopping centre and pubs aplenty.

 It is small enough for you to be able to walk around, with a bus station and train station if you need to travel further.
 Because it is situated at the bottom of a valley, with the university and town centre at the bottom, most housing is uphill from uni, and it can get quite steep in places.
 There are some beautiful open green spaces; on a warm day [they] are great to get out of the house and explore.
 (Second year student, Buckinghamshire New University)

 What High Wycombe's famous for...

 Did you know, High Wycombe was once ‘the furniture capital of England’?

 There are many pubs in High Wycombe, but not really any clubs.
 However, there are places such as O'Neill’s which have live music on Fridays and Saturdays.
 Even if you don't drink, these places are also good to grab some food, along with lots of other restaurants.
 (Second year student, Buckinghamshire New University)

 Mayors ‘making weight’

 We’re accustomed to boxing weigh-ins, but High Wycombe's merry tradition goes further.
 Every Mayor is weighed in public at the end of their term, to see if they’ve been indulging at taxpayers’ expense.